Precision Analog Clock

 The firmware keeps track of the exact position of the clock's hands and with the correct time the firmware can then adjust for any error in their position by driving the clock's motor faster or slower to make them agree with the time from the GPS or WiFi module.
 For a stepping clock this is done by stepping twice in a second or skipping a step entirely.
 For a sweep clock the pulse train will run fast or slow by 12.5% for eight seconds thereby advancing or retarding the clock's hands by one second in that time.

 Based on the error discovered at synchronisation the firmware will then calculate what corrections will be needed to keep the hands accurate during the next period up to the next synchronisation.
-This correction is done by occasionally running fast or slow by one second to compensate for this error.
+This correction is done by occasionally running fast or slow by one second to compensate for the estimated error.
 As a result, the clock will stay reasonably accurate during the entire period between GPS or WiFi synchronisations.

-This correction mechanism will start operating after the first day or two after the clock has started running and will continue for the life of the batteries.
+This correction mechanism will start operating in the first day or two after the clock has started running and will continue for the life of the batteries.
 Therefore, over the long term, the clock will always be accurate, regardless of any error in the 32.768 KHz crystal's frequency or other factors such as ageing of the crystal.

 Time Source